brown145/agend/README.md

 1. read: https://stack.convex.dev/functional-relationships-helpers
 1. rewrite with above helpers
 1. ??? move convext types out of FE code ???
-1. probabbly want to replace common cases with multiple queries with single query
+1. probabbly want to replace common cases with multiple queries with single query -> exception would be for frequently updated tables so combine meeting.owner with user; but not meeting with topics
    ```
      const meeting = useQuery(api.users.meeting, {...})
      const meetingOwner = useQuery(api.users.details, {id: meeting.ownerId})